Personal Injury Attorneys Maryville TN

 What is my personal injury case worth?

-Once you and your attorney successfully prove the other party was responsible for your injuries and losses, you can expect two types of damages from the court.
-These are economic and non-economic damages.
+Once we successfully prove the other party was responsible for your injuries and losses, the court will award you two types of damages: economic and noneconomic damages.

 • Economic damages compensate you for quantifiable financial losses, such as medical bills (current and future), physical therapy, lost income, future ability to work, and any other expenses related to your injuries.